-Finding foods that are nutritious and safe for our children’s teeth is easy.
-However, finding foods that they’ll enjoy is not.
-This is especially true when your child has peers around them with lunches filled with unhealthy options.
+It is simple to find food that is healthy and safe for our kids’ teeth.
+However, finding food that they will enjoy is difficult.
+This is especially true if your child’s peers have lunches full of unhealthy options.

-Sometimes the best solutions lay right in front of you.
-Because the harmful bacteria on your teeth thrive off sugar, the best way to make sure that your child’s diet is safe for their teeth is to cut down as much of it as possible.
-You don’t have to cut out sugar completely; just remember that some sugar sources are more robust than others.
-Eating fruits, for instance, contains less sugar than if you down a jar of gummy worms.
-And if your child gets their sugar from whole food sources—such as apples and nuts—they also get all the other nutrients they offer.
+Sometimes you can find the best answers right in front of you.
+The best method to ensure your child’s diet is healthy for their teeth is to reduce sugar as much as possible because it feeds the dangerous germs on your teeth.
+You don’t have to give up sugar entirely; remember that some sources are more reliable than others.
+For instance, eating fruit has less sugar than downing a jar of gummy worms.
+Additionally, your child will receive all the other nutrients they give if they get their sugar from whole food sources like apples and almonds.

-Boring veggie sticks or slices of fruit are no fun, at least for the picky eater.
-Creating fruit or veggie “kabobs” or cutting them with a crinkle-cut knife can give these foods some game.
-Yogurt dip for fruit or peanut butter for veggies can also share your child motivation to eat healthy foods necessary for their pearly whites.
+Avoid bland fruit slices and veggie sticks for a healthy lunch.
+Making fruit or vegetable “kabobs” or cutting them with a crinkle-cut knife can make these foods more enjoyable.
+In addition, yogurt dip for fruit or peanut butter for vegetables can motivate your child to eat healthy foods necessary for their pearly whites.

-Sometimes, adding healthy foods bluntly is not the way to go, but instead, in a more transformable manner.
-Adding spinach or other veggies to pasta salad, hummus in a wrap or sandwich, or even nuts or fresh berries to yogurt can “hide” healthy foods enough to make them enjoyable.
+A more transformable approach is sometimes preferable to simply adding healthy foods.
+For example, adding spinach or other vegetables to pasta salad, hummus to a wrap or sandwich, or even nuts or fresh berries to yogurt can help to “hide” healthy foods and make them more enjoyable.

-Even as adults, we admire fun-shaped foods, something that is clean-cut yet fun.
-Stars, hearts, flowers, and other shapes can make sandwiches, fruits, pita bread, and other easily-cuttable foods more appealing, and thus more edible, to children.
+Even adults appreciate aesthetically pleasing yet entertaining foods in amusing shapes.
+For example, stars, hearts, flowers, and other shapes can make sandwiches, fruits, pita bread, and other easily-cuttable foods more appealing and thus more edible to children.

-After all, in the culinary industry, the presentation is almost nearly as important as flavor.
+After all, presentation is virtually equally essential to flavor in the culinary industry.
 Keep this in mind when packing your child’s lunch.

-The idea is that there are not only different food options but that some of the food options themselves are varied as well and mixed with various ingredients or flavors to ensure their lunch isn’t dull.
+The concept is that there are not only diverse meal alternatives but that some of the food selections are varied and combined with various flavors or ingredients to ensure their lunch is not monotonous.

 Bento boxes neatly display food and encourage food in different shapes, orientations, and sizes.
 Additionally, they help keep foods organized, separated, and fresh.